Fun facts about Perth and Western Australia

 Perth is often labelled boring, expensive and stereotyped as having kangaroos hopping down the main street.
 And whilst our public transport can’t rival that of Europe it surely dispels the boring label.

 As for expensive, there are 48 other cities that are ahead of us in the worldwide cost of living report for 2017.
 We can’t dispute we are isolated but not everywhere we travel to is far away and expensive to get to.
 In Perth we can get a return plane ticket to Bali for $130 on sale and can be there in less than 4hrs.
 That’s affordable and accessible in my books.
-But one thing I can’t dispel is the kangaroos.
+But one thing I can’t dispel is the rumour about the kangaroos.
 They can be found in our main street in the city and also a few streets from my suburban home.

 There is something about Perth that is magical, after all, we have not one, but two unicorns looking over us.